StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 In addition to Ghidra, you'll need to set up a GBA emulator and progress the game past the opening sequence.
 1. Download the latest desktop version of mGBA for your OS from [mGBA's website](https://mgba.io/downloads.html).
 2. Install mGBA using the instructions in the download.
-3. Open mGBA and use _File > Load ROM_.
+3. Open mGBA and go to _File > Load ROM_.
 Select the _Red Rescue Team_ ROM in your file system.
 4. View and configure button mappings at _Preferences > Controllers_ if needed.
 5. Watch the intro cutscene for the game, then start a new game.
 6. The start of the game consists of a personality quiz that will decide your player character.
 Answer the questions, honestly or not, then the game will assign you a Pokémon.